Enum cexpr::nom::IResult

 fn map<N, F>(self, f: F) -> IResult<I, N, E> where F: FnOnce(O) -> N

-Maps a IResult<I, O, E>
+Maps a IResult<I, O, E> to IResult<I, N, E> by appling a function

-to a contained Done
+to a contained Done value, leaving Error and Incomplete value

 untouched.